jsdom/webidl2js/README.md

 The main module's default export is a class which you can construct with a few options:

-- `implSuffix`: a suffix used, if any, to find files within the soruce directory based on the IDL file name.
+- `implSuffix`: a suffix used, if any, to find files within the source directory based on the IDL file name.
 - `suppressErrors`: set to true to suppress errors during generation.

 The `addSource()` method can then be called multiple times to add directories containing `.idl` IDL files and `.js` implementation class files.